-Vogel’s experimental poetry, all written in the 1920s-30s, was, in the spirit of early 20th century European literature, radically avant-garde and attuned to all the modernist minimalisms.
-Being skilled in Hebrew, Yiddish and Polish, she published essays covering Lviv’s intellectual life and urban landscape, the role of women in society and art.
+Vogel became this figure who epitomised Lviv as a microcosm of Europe’s 20th century and my own concept of European identity – the melting pot of different mentalities, cultures and ethnicities, in which I was looking for myself.
+Her experimental poetry, all written in the 1920s-30s, was, in the spirit of early 20th century European literature, radically avant-garde and attuned to all the modernist minimalisms.
+Being skilled in German, Hebrew, Polish and Yiddish, Vogel published essays covering Lviv’s intellectual life and urban landscape, the role of women in society and art.
 Yet, her name has always been connected with the Polish prose stylist Bruno Schulz.
 Vogel’s own work received little attention during her life and after her death in Lviv ghetto in 1942.

-“We had been overlooking lots of things in Lviv, living as if our everyday life had long ellipses in it but we just failed to notice them.
+Iryna Starovoyt (Ukrainian Catholic University): “We had been overlooking many things in Lviv, living as if our everyday life had long ellipses in it but we just failed to notice them.
 We had been living as if we lacked the left hand, the right foot, half the spleen – and failed to notice that.
 We had been living as if we could only hear about 30 or 40 percent of noises, while the rest was passing us by without us knowing anything.
 Projects such as this show us that a place is important.
-For this whole writing, this whole life – an unhappy life – happened here, and it had to happen here, and it was brutal, and then there were thousands, tens of thousands, millions of such lives… And now, when we’re in this city, when we are peopling it – as guests who have come from afar, as those who seem to be here and to have been here for a long time – we are having a moment of insight, a moment when our hearing returns to us, while Debora is having a moment when her voice is returned to her.”
-(Iryna Starovoyt, literature critic, poet, translator, editor, lecturer and one of the project participants)
+For this whole writing, this whole life – an unhappy life – happened here, and it had to happen here, and it was brutal, and then there were thousands, tens of thousands, millions of such lives… And now, when we are in this city, when we are peopling it – as guests who have come from afar, as those who seem to be here and to have been here for a long time – we are having a moment of insight, a moment when our hearing returns to us, while Debora is having a moment when her voice is returned to her.”

-“Fragments of Memory skilfully reveals the complex relationships we have with the spaces we inhabit.
+Dr Olesya Khromeychuk (School of History, University of East Anglia): “Fragments of Memory skilfully reveals the complex relationships we have with the spaces we inhabit.
 The footage takes you around the hidden corners of the city of L’viv, places that contain memories, often troubling, sometimes happy, always moving.
 The voices of three women narrators unravel the multiple layers of these memories: personal, collective, institutional; forgotten, suppressed and cherished.
 The fourth voice—a revelation itself—belongs to Debora Vogel, a largely forgotten writer, poet and philosopher who wrote in Polish, Hebrew and Yiddish and possessed a complex identity, much like that of the city itself.
 She perished in the L’viv ghetto during the Second World War.
 Her words, which appear against the images of the city, are particularly fitting for a film that gently encourages us to remember the lives that were destroyed in the upheavals of the 20th century and to use these memories to rebuild what was lost and to build a new city.
 As one of the narrators in the film says, ‘only after accomplishing this memory work will it be possible to go further.
 Memory isn’t an end in itself.’
 Fragments of Memory certainly succeeds both in remembering and in encouraging us to go further.”
-(Dr Olesya Khromeychuk, School of History, University of East Anglia, UK)

 Articles, podcasts and interviews (in English, German, Ukrainian and Yiddish):